by Steven J. Cary

 Description.
 Underside marbling on Desert Marble is darker and more invaded by the white ground color that in congeners.
 Compared to the Large Marble, the forewing cell-end bar is broader and forewing apical marks are faded.
 Range and Habitat.
 Euchloe lottais an Upper Sonoran and Transition Zone insect.
 It occurs from British Columbia south through the Great Basin into Mexico.
 In New Mexico it lives in the northwest quadrant (counties: LA,MK,RA,Sv,SJ,Ta), 6000 to 9000’, and the southwest quadrant (counties: Ca,DA,Gr,Hi,Lu,Ot,Si,So), 4100 to 7000′.
 Life History.
 As expected, Desert Marble larvae eat mustards (Brassicaceae), such as Arabis, Caulanthus, Isatis, Descurainia, Lepidium, Sisymbrium, Stanleya, Streptanthus, Streptanthella and Thelypodium.
 Eggs hatch quickly, then larvae feed and pupate quickly; pupae overwinter.
 Flight.
 Euchloe lotta flies promptly in spring, when males defend hilltop territories alongside orangetips and Spring Whites.
 Records for southwest New Mexico start March 5 and end May 8, peaking in April.
 Records for northwest New Mexico span April 11 to June 4, peaking in May.
 Comments.
 Our populations formerly had been placed as a subspecies of Euchloe hyantis (W. H. Edwards).

 Florida White is one of three large, subtropical whites that rarely stray into New Mexico.
 Male Florida Whites are almost immaculate white above and below.
 Females have a black forewing outer margin and a yellow cast to the hindwing above.
-It is somewhat larger than our native whites.
-This is truly a tropical species whose home base includes Mexico, Central America, tropical South America, and the south tip of Florida.
-Adults wander widely and are recorded from the interior US with surprising frequency.
-There is one report from New Mexico and several from southeast Arizona.
-Hosts are members of the pepper family (Capparidaceae).
-A. Zimmerman gets credit for our only catch, on 24 June 1971 in Silver City (Gr).
+It is a tad larger than European Cabbage White.
+This is truly a tropical species whose home base includes Mexico, Central America, tropical South America, and the southern tip of Florida.
+Adults do wander widely, however, and are recorded from the interior US with surprising frequency.
+Wanderers are hungry, so look for them at nectar.
+Larval hosts are members of the pepper family (Capparidaceae), but there is no evidence of reproduction in our state.
+Florida White has been confirmed only twice New Mexico.
+Dr. Dale A. Zimmerman gets credit for our only catch, on 24 June 1971 in Silver City (Gr).
+Almost precisely 50 years later, Rob Wu photographed a female nectaring in the Pollinator Garden at White Sands Missile Range (DA) on July 29, 2021.
+She was in remarkably good condition considering how far she likely traveled.
+In New Mexico, this species is “least unlikely” during the summer monsoons, when many subtropical species are diffusing northward, unaware of the coming winter.
 Farther south, where it is resident, expect it any time of year.
-Adults seek nectar.
-In New Mexico, it is least unlikely during the summer monsoons, when many subtropical species are diffusing northward.
 This butterfly was formerly in the genus Appias.